nihzh/nihzh.github.io/docs/Edinburgh/Blockchans and Distributed Ledgers.md

 - Interact with other accounts via external calls or send/transfer

-Finish all **internal work** (state changes) and then call **external** functions
+Finish all **internal work** (state changes) and then call **external** functions *Mutex*: reentrancy lock, exclusive running the function Pull over push

-Mutexes

 #### Solidity specific hazards
 ##### Forcibly Sending Ether to a Contract
 misuse of `this.balance`
-Send ether with `selfdestruct(victimContractAddress)` will not trigger contact's fallback **Avoid strict equality checks with the contract's balance**
+Send Ether with `selfdestruct(victimContractAddress)` will not trigger contact's fallback set contracts address as recipient of block rewards **Avoid strict equality checks with the contract's balance**

 `delegatecall` forwards calls from one contract to another
+- `msg.sender` and `msg.value` keep their original values
+- Storage, current address and balance still refer to the calling contract

+`Library`直接调用别人的代码

 tx.origin ==> `msg.sender`   onlyOwner

 keep `fallback` and `receive` logically minimise
 - only `emit event` in `fallback`
+- only checking and record in `recieve`

 #### Default values
 Solidity sign empty/zero value automatically for every uninitialised variable
+- Sparse Merkle Trees: non-inclusion: prove **empty value** in leaf for corresponding key

 *Nomad Bridge Hack*

-Always check user input
+Always check user input thorughly
 Even never accessed before, it has zero value

 Keep simple